A Preeminent Uranium Explorer

 In Canada's Prolific Athabasca Basin

 The Preston Project is a large land position totaling 74,964 hectares strategically located proximal to NexGen Energy's (TSX-V: NXE) high grade Arrow uranium deposit and Fission Uranium's (TSX: FCU) Patterson Lake South Triple R deposit.
-In March 2017, Skyharbour and its Preston partner company Clean Commodities signed two separate option agreements, one with AREVA Resources Canada and one with Azincourt Uranium, to option up to 70% of the project for $11,500,000 in total project consideration ($9,800,000 in exploration and $1,700,000 in cash payments over six years) as well as 4.5 million shares of Azincourt.
+In March 2017, Skyharbour and its Preston partner company Clean Commodities signed two separate option agreements, one with Orano Canada Inc. (formerly AREVA) and one with Azincourt Energy, to option up to 70% of the project for $11,500,000 in total project consideration ($9,800,000 in exploration and $1,700,000 in cash payments over six years) as well as shares of Azincourt.
 The Preston Uranium Project is a strategic, district-scale property with robust exploration upside potential and Skyharbour is utilizing the prospect generator model to advance this project with strategic partners.

 People, Timing, Projects (“PTP”)